This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 I know that this isn’t the sexiest topic and that it looks very technical as you scan this post, but as always, I will do my best to keep it understandable for non-techies!

 In a previous post, I wrote about Website Performance, why it is something you should care about, and what tools you could use.
 I also wrote a bit about fixing issues.

 Since then I learned quite a bit more and I would like to share this knowledge with you.

-Performance, in terms of speed, was, and remains, important for your SEO ranking, but there has been a shift in how performance fits in the bigger picture.
+In terms of speed, performance was and remains important for your SEO ranking, but there has been a shift in how performance fits the bigger picture.

-As you will read in this post, for Google, the performance of your website is now linked to how it is perceived by your visitors and not exclusively how it actually performs.
+As you will read in this post, for Google, the performance of your website is now linked to how your visitors perceive it and not exclusively how it actually performs.